 The need for a new supply of fresh water was crucial and was prompted by the Great Fire of New York in 1835.
 In 1837 construction began on a massive engineering project, to divert it from sources upstate.
 The Croton River was dammed, aqueducts were built, tunnels dug, piping laid and reservoirs created.
 The gravity-fed aqueduct dropped 13 inches per mile.
 An elliptical tube, 8.5 feet high by 7.5 feet wide was laid with conical ventilating towers every mile or so, to relieve pressure and keep the water fresh.
 It extended from the Croton Dam in northern Westchester County to the Harlem River, where it continued over the High Bridge at 173rd Street and down the West Side of Manhattan and finally into a Receiving Reservoir located between 79th and 86th Streets and 6th and 7th Avenues.
 That site is now the Great Lawn and Turtle Pond in Central Park.
 The Receiving Reservoir was a rectangular tank, 1,826 feet long and 836 feet wide which held up to 180,000,000 US gallons of water.
 35,000,000 US gallons flowed into it daily from northern Westchester.

 From the Receiving Reservoir water flowed down to the Distributing Reservoir, better known simply as the Croton Reservoir, a fortified tank located on 5th Avenue between 40th Street and 42nd Street, where the main branch of the New York Public Library and Bryant Park are located today.

 To find the geocache, you will need to REFERENCE some of the things you can see while standing near the manhole cover:

 A = The number of words cut into the metal panels in front of the library.

-B = The number of times the letter "T" appears on the manhole cover.
+B = The number of letters before the word SEWER appears on the manhole cover.

 C = The number on the glass door across the street from the library.